 I’ve learned the hard way that perfect, stylised ideas just don’t suit a craft session with kids.
 If it’s too complicated, fiddly, or needs a lot of adult supervision, it probably isn’t going to be fun – or successful!

 Short on time?
 Turn a photo into a card

-This is a great last-minute way to create a really personalised card.
-Find (or take) a Christmassy picture of the kids, print it out and mount it onto a card; you can then get the kids to write their own greeting on the front or inside.
+This is a great last-minute way to create really personalised handmade Christmas cards.
+Find (or take) a Christmassy picture of the kids, print it out and mount it onto a card.
+You can then get the kids to write their own greeting on the front or inside.
 This is the picture we used a couple of years ago, it still gets a giggle!